Human-AI Collaboration: Trade-offs Between Performance and Preferences: General Discussion

 In this study, we sought to understand the traits that enable AI collaborators to be likable and competent partners in human-in-the-loop multi-agent task settings.
 To study this, we designed a behavioral experiment where humans play alongside an AI collaborator in a novel decision-making task.
 The most preferred agents were those that performed well on subjective evaluations of their collaborative abilities.
 In contrast to this, productivity on objective metrics did not prove to be a strong predictor of human preferences for collaborative AI agents.
-Our study makes the following key contributions to human-AI collaboration research: \begin{enumerate} \item People prefer AI collaborators that enable meaningful human contribution.
-In our study, collaborative agents that showed greater performance differences compared to the participants were generally less preferred.
-This observation aligns with previous research, which demonstrated that inequity aversion can enable groups of autonomous agents to maintain cooperative behavior \cite{hughes2018inequity}.
+Our study makes the following key contributions to human-AI collaboration research: \begin{enumerate} \item \textit{People prefer AI collaborators that enable meaningful human contribution}.
+In our study, collaborative agents that showed greater performance differences compared to participants were generally less preferred.
+This observation aligns with previous research, which demonstrated that inequity aversion can enable groups of autonomous agents to maintain cooperative behavior \citep{hughes2018inequity}.
 However, our study is the first to demonstrate this effect in a human-AI collaboration context.
 We also found that people are more averse to falling behind the AI than they are to getting ahead of the AI.
-This tendency highlights some asymmetry that could reflect a human preference to lead the human-AI team.
+This tendency highlights some asymmetry that could reflect a human preference to lead the human-AI team. \item \textit{People prefer AI collaborators that are considerate of human intentions}.
+Participants showed a clear aversion to perceived intrusions into the tasks they delegated for themselves.
+Likewise, participants' preferences were not significantly influenced by the AI's actual performance or their subjective assessment of its performance.
+Our findings also demonstrate how a considerate, or human-aware, AI collaborator does not always take away from the objective performance of the human-AI team.
+We even found that considerate AI collaborators contribute to collective performance as well as egocentric AI collaborators.
+For example, our results showed that the human-Omit team performed as well as, and sometimes better than, the team that paired a human with a performance-maximizing agent.
+This evidence of complementarity in human-AI collaboration—where human-aware algorithms boost individual and team performance—suggests that more sophisticated human-aware AI systems may exceed the performance of teams paired with purely performance-optimized agents.
+Taken together, our findings motivate reasons to design collaborative AI that better supports human capabilities, as this may increase user adoption and human-AI team performance.